ATC codes: J05AP57

 Cost / cost effectiveness

-Glecaprevir + pibrentasvir has marketing approval and is commercially available in 58 countries globally.
-AbbVie and the Medicines Patent Pool have entered into a royalty-free licensing agreement to accelerate access in 99 LMICs.
-Through this agreement, AbbVie will allow WHO prequalified generic manufacturers to license, manufacture and supply generic versions.
-AbbVie is also considering the inclusion of glecaprevir + pibrentasvir on the WHO List of Prequalified Medicinal Products.
+Glecaprevir + pibrentasvir tablets and granules are manufactured by AbbVie.
+AbbVie and the Medicines Patent Pool have entered into a royalty-free licensing agreement to accelerate access to glecaprevir + pibrentasvir in 99 low- and middle-income countries and territories at affordable prices, enabling treatment scale-up with glecaprevir + pibrentasvir.
+Through this agreement, AbbVie will grant WHO prequalified generic manufacturers to license, manufacture and supply generic versions of glecaprevir + pibrentasvir, while maintaining the highest quality and production standards.